laramume/multi-region-service-demo/README.md

 ## Conclusion

 The proposed solution satisfies all the requirements.
 As mentioned earlier, the feature requiring simultaneous write access to all regional storage accounts is on a deprecation path.
 There are, however, other benefits from giving the service read acccess to all available regional storage accounts.
 In particular, that can be leveraged to enable a failover when a regional storage account becomes unavailable.
-It can also enable scenarios where the service deployed to region A needs to perform work in region B (e.g., a user in North America, needs to copy blobs between accounts in Australia).
+It can also enable scenarios where the service deployed to region A needs to perform work in region B (e.g., a user in North America needs to copy blobs between accounts in Australia).